jeffersonlmartins/action-pr-another-repo/README.md

 ## Propose
 This repository was created to bypass dependencies from golang and speed up the workflow.

-Dockerfile-base - Created to bypass the download of dependencies during the workflow - this images is using in Dockerfile - jeffersonlmartins/github-cli:1.0
+Dockerfile-base - Created to bypass the download of dependencies during the workflow - this images is using in Dockerfile - it was maintained in docker hub: jeffersonlmartins/github-cli:base-1.0

 Dockerfile - Created to copy entrypoint and create PR like the propose of workflow.